GeertjanWielenga/YoNetBeans/README.md

    ![Alt text](/screenshots/yoko.png?raw=true "Step 1 of wizard")

+   - Parameter: "ko" or "webapp" or any of the other arguments that immediately follows "yo"
+   - Additional: Whether a popup should appear for the value following the parameter, e.g., the name of the artifact.
+   - Location: Folder on disk where "yo" should be run.

 3. Click Next.

    ![Alt text](/screenshots/yoko2.png?raw=true "Step 2 of wizard")

 3. Click Finish.
-A new menu item for invoking the Yo configuration has been created:
+Together with the keyboard shortcut, a new menu item for invoking the Yo configuration has been created:

    ![Alt text](/screenshots/menu-yo.png?raw=true "Yo menu")